-Borderlands 2 raked in high review scores for its compelling shoot-and-loot systems, striking art direction, and more than 17 million guns.
-The series took a slight sideways step with The Pre Sequel! in 2014, but we’re excited to see how a true third instalment will take shape.
+Is Borderlands 3 confirmed?
+Not yet, but Borderlands 3 news is starting to emerge, indicating the return of Gearbox’s much-loved open-world FPS.
+We loved the shoot-and-loot systems of Borderlands 2, as well as its striking art direction and more than 17 million guns.
+The series took a slight sideways step with The Pre-Sequel! in 2014, but we are excited and curious to see how a true third instalment will take shape.

-Yeah, about that: we can’t be sure that the next game in the series will be called Borderlands 3, as Gearbox CEO Randy Pitchford said during a panel at PAX East 2016: “we don’t even know if we’re going to call it that.”
+Yeah, about that: we cannot be sure the next game in the series will be called Borderlands 3, as Pitchford also said during the PAX East panel: “we don’t even know if we’re going to call it that.”
 Tales from the Borderlands: The FPS, perhaps?

 Borderlands 3 release date

 When is the Borderlands 3 release date?
-Well, it hasn’t been given one yet since the game doesn’t officially exist yet.
+Well, it has not been given one since the game does not officially exist – yet.
 We might have a release window for you, though: in a March investors call, Take-Two CEO Strauss Zelnick said a “highly anticipated new title from one of 2K’s biggest franchises” is in development for the fiscal year of 2019 (October 2018 to September 2019).
 This is a claim Zelnick repeated in August.

-Out of the games Take Two publishes, it’s highly likely that this “highly anticipated new title” is Borderlands 3.
-Red Dead Redemption 2 has been announced already and Borderlands 3 seems the more likely title over Mafia, XCOM, and Grand Theft Auto.
+Out of the games Take Two publishes, it’s highly likely that the game the company is talking about here is Borderlands 3.
+Red Dead Redemption 2 has been delayed to October 2018 and it does seems the more likely title over Mafia, XCOM, and BioShock.

 Borderlands 3 news

-Randy Pitchford has been getting quite excited on Twitter about whatever title he’s keeping under wraps.
-As far back as April 2016, Pitchford all but confirmed that Borderlands 3 was a thing with the tweet above which says: “Battleborn art director, Scott Kester, is moving on to [sic] next Borderlands project.”
-Battleborn and Borderlands share a similar art style, so don’t expect much of a revolution in that department.
+Randy Pitchford has been getting quite excited about whatever title he is keeping under wraps.
+In April 2016, Pitchford all but confirmed on Twitter that Borderlands 3 was alive with a tweet that says: “Battleborn art director, Scott Kester, is moving on to [sic] next Borderlands project.”
+Battleborn and Borderlands share a similar art style, so do not expect much of a revolution in that department.

 In the tweet below, from April 2017, we can see Pitchford dressed in a way that “may or may not be a psycho bandit in a videogame we may or may not be working on.”
-Since ‘psychos’ are a common Borderlands enemy type, Pitchford’s teasing attire here only further convinces us of the existence of Borderlands 3.
+Since ‘psychos’ are a common Borderlands enemy type, Pitchford’s teasing attire only further convinces us that Borderlands 3 is confirmed.

-During a panel at PAX West 2017, Pitchford said that 90% of the Gearbox team are “working on the thing I think most of you guys want us to be working on.”
-And, judging by how much buzz the series is generating amongst players, that’ll be Borderlands 3.
+During a panel at PAX West 2017, Pitchford said that 90% of the Gearbox team is “working on the thing I think most of you guys want us to be working on.”
+And, judging by how much buzz the series is generating among players, that will be Borderlands 3.
 It’s not going to be Aliens: Colonial Marines 2, surely?

-To make the existence of Borderlands 3 even more certain, Gearbox Software are hiring a writer "for an unannounced AAA FPS/RPG hybrid".
-The relevant job posting requires the successful candidate to have "a love of comedy writing".
+To put the existence of the game beyond doubt, Gearbox Software is hiring for what could be a Borderlands 3 writer: the listing is “for an unannounced AAA FPS/RPG hybrid” that requires the successful candidate to have “a love of comedy writing.”
 This sounds an awful lot like Borderlands 3 to us, as the series is well known for its strong, zany characters sprinkled with plenty of wit.
-The posting also indicates that, if this is, in fact, Borderlands 3, the next game in the series will stick to a familiar genre blueprint.

 Borderlands 3 story

-During Epic’s Unreal presentation at GDC 2017, however, Randy Pitchford claimed that Gearbox’s switch to Unreal Engine 4 allowed for differing stimulations of physics depending on the planet’s properties.
-From this we can infer that, in Borderlands 3, we’ll be able to explore more settings than just Pandora or Elpis.
+During Epic’s Unreal presentation at GDC 2017, however, Randy Pitchford claimed that Gearbox’s switch to Unreal Engine 4 allowed for new simulations of physics depending on the planet’s properties.
+He said: “there might be different physics and the sun and the moons might be in different positions than what we’re used to on Pandora.”

-One planet that we might be able to visit for the first time is Promethea.
-It’s where weapons manufacturer Atlas discovered alien tech and turned it into weaponry and starships.
-Found by YouTuber HandsomeJackBoy in Battleborn’s Atikus and Thrall rebellion DLC, you can see the graffiti on a wall behind the gate in the video above (0:41), which appears to read ‘Promethea’ with a vault logo near it.
+From this it seems clear that there will be multiple Borderlands 3 planets.
+One we might be able to visit for the first time is Promethea, where weapons manufacturer Atlas discovered alien tech and turned it into weaponry and starships.
+Found by YouTuber HandsomeJackBoy in Battleborn’s Atikus and Thrall rebellion DLC, you can see the graffiti on a wall behind the gate in the video below, which appears to read ‘Promethea’ with a vault logo near it.

 Other than that, not much is known about the narrative of Borderlands 3, but there have been some hiccups we do know about.
 Unfortunately, Mikey Neumann, the writer behind Borderlands 1 and 2, was forced to resign due to health complications after accepting the job of penning this new Borderlands project.
-There’s been no word on who has taken over narrative duties.
+Lead writer on Borderlands 2, Anthony Burch, is also nowhere to be found.
+There has been no word on who has taken over narrative duties.

-Speaking of departures, David Eddings - the voice behind everyone’s favourite rambunctious robot Claptrap - left Gearbox for Rooster Teeth a couple of months ago.
+Speaking of departures, David Eddings – the voice behind everyone’s favourite rambunctious robot Claptrap – left Gearbox for Rooster Teeth in June 2017.

 Borderlands 3 characters

-We don’t know which Borderlands 3 characters will be confirmed yet, but let’s have fun and speculate.
-During Epic’s Unreal presentation a slender armoured figure had their back to us - perhaps this is a grown-up Tiny Tina?
-She’s the star of Borderlands’ best DLC - Tiny Tina’s Assault on Dragon Keep - and we’re always excited to see where this wacky character will go next.
+We don’t know which Borderlands 3 characters will be confirmed yet, but we can speculate.
+During Epic’s Unreal presentation a slender figure had their back to us – perhaps this is a grown-up Tiny Tina?
+She is the star of Borderlands’s best DLC, after all – Tiny Tina’s Assault on Dragon Keep – and we’ve been excited since playing it to see where this wacky character could go next.

-Two characters that need to make their debut in the ‘main’ Borderlands games are Rhys and Fiona, the lead characters from Telltale Games’ critically-acclaimed spin-off Tales From The Borderlands.
-Both had an abundance of charm to match the infamous Handsome Jack himself, and we’d love to see them make a return to Borderlands after Telltale’s effort fell victim to poor sales.
+Two characters that need to make their debut in the ‘main’ Borderlands games are Rhys and Fiona, the lead characters from Telltale Games’s critically-acclaimed spin-off, which we loved in our Tales from the Borderlands review.
+Both had an abundance of charm to match the infamous Handsome Jack himself, so we would love to see them make a return to Borderlands despite the game’s poor Tales from the Borderlands sales.